-Carmen Flórez-Mansi, choral director
+Carmen Flórez-Mansi, Choral Director

-Mrs. Flórez-Mansi founded the St. Cecelia Institute for Liturgical Arts for children as well as her private vocal studio, Mariposa, in 2010.
+Flórez-Mansi founded the St. Cecelia Institute for Liturgical Arts for children as well as her private vocal studio, Mariposa, in 2010.
 In 2012, she and her family moved to Napa, California, where she accepted a position as the Director of Liturgy & Music at St. John the Baptist Catholic Church & School.
-During this period, she was also the Director of Development & Donor Relations for the San Francisco-based, early music group, American Bach Soloists.
+During this period, she was also the Director of Development & Donor Relations for the San Francisco-based early music group American Bach Soloists.
 Prior to this brief relocation from Santa Fe, she had been the Director of the Office of Worship at the Cathedral Basilica from 2001 to 2012.

-Mrs. Flórez-Mansi made her debut at New York’s famed Carnegie Hall as choral conductor for its Father’s Day concert on June 18, 2017, performing Mass of the Children by John Rutter.
+Mrs. Flórez-Mansi made her choral conducting debut at Carnegie Hall’s Father’s Day concert on June 18, 2017, performing Mass of the Children by John Rutter.
 This was not her first appearance at Carnegie Hall, however.
-In June 2007, she and 55 members of the Cathedral Basilica of St. Francis of Assisi Pontifical Chorus performed Handel’s Messiah at Carnegie Hall, under the direction of renowned composer John Rutter.
+In June 2007, she and 55 members of the Cathedral Basilica of St. Francis of Assisi Pontifical Chorus performed Handel’s Messiah at Carnegie Hall.
 That same year, she released a recording of sacred psalms titled “Salmos de mi Alma.”
-In February 2016, she returned to Carnegie Hall with nearly a hundred Santa Fe singers—most of them from the Cathedral Basilica of St. Francis of Assisi’s Pontifical Chorus—to conduct Magnificat, under the direction of Dr. David R. Thye.
-She and her choristers were later honored with an invitation to join the Sistine Chapel Choir in November of that year for the Closing Mass of the Jubilee Year of Mercy, celebrated by His Holiness Pope Francis, at St. Peter’s Basilica in Rome, Italy.
+In February 2016, she returned to Carnegie Hall with nearly 100 Santa Fe singers—most of them from the Cathedral Basilica’s chorus—to conduct Magnificat under the direction of Dr. David R. Thye.
+She and her choristers were later honored with an invitation to join the Sistine Chapel Choir in November of that year for the Closing Mass of the Jubilee Year of Mercy, celebrated by His Holiness Pope Francis at St. Peter’s Basilica in Rome, Italy.